Gradient: Definition

-where the right-side hand is the directional derivative and there are many ways to represent it.
+where the right-hand side is the directional derivative and there are many ways to represent it.
 Formally, the derivative is dual to the gradient; see relationship with derivative.

 When a function also depends on a parameter such as time, the gradient often refers simply to the vector of its spatial derivatives only (see Spatial gradient).

 The magnitude and direction of the gradient vector are independent of the particular coordinate representation.